 You won’t believe how tasty this dish is despite its simplicity.

-- Cabbage: Any kind of cabbage will do, but Sweet Choi and Bok Choi are my favorite.
+- Cabbage: Any variety of cabbage will do, but Sweet Choi and Bok Choi are my favorite.

-- Ground beef: You skip the meat if you are a vegetarian, it will still turn out great.
+- Ground beef: If you are a vegetarian, you can skip the meat, and it will still turn out great.
 You can also use cut-up chicken breast.

 - Soy sauce: This is the secret of this dish.
 For those who do not use soy, you can replace it with liquid Aminos or tamari.